-Discussions on education for Teacher Appreciation Week
+Education debate topics for Teacher Appreciation Week

 As Teacher Appreciation Week approaches, we want to show our gratitude for your hard work and dedication by providing you with a handy list of Kialo Templates on a topic dear to our heart: Education!

 We’ve organized these debate topics loosely by school level, but they can always be customized to suit the needs of your classroom.
+Here at Kialo Edu, we believe it’s never too early to start cultivating critical thinking and reasoned argumentation skills.
+Engage in lively discussions with your elementary, middle, or high school students to prompt them to consider how they spend the majority of their day!

 Education discussions for elementary school students

-Here at Kialo Edu, we believe it’s never too early to start cultivating critical thinking and reasoned argumentation skills.
-That’s why we developed a range of Kialo Templates graded for ages eight and up, such as this one on the topic of whether schools should start later in the day.
+This selection of Kialo Templates graded for ages eight and up, such as this one on the topic of whether schools should start later in the day.
 Ideal for getting students thinking first thing in the morning!

 Should schools start later in the day? kialo-edu.com

 If your students are required to wear uniforms, they may have a lot to say about this debate topic!
 But it could equally be interesting for students in one of the many schools where uniforms are not required.
-Are there any students who would prefer not to have to choose their outfit every morning?
+Are there any students who would prefer not to have to choose their outfits every morning?

 Should students have to wear school uniforms? kialo-edu.com